2silver/docker-training/docs/dockerfiles.md

 Whenever possible, ease later changes by sorting multi-line arguments alphanumerically.
 This helps to avoid duplication of packages.

-This also makes PRs a lot easier to read and review.

 Adding a space before a backslash (`\`) helps as well.

 Example: